arthurosipyan/JamaScript/README.md

     - Finally, you'll be asked for a file to be read.
 Make sure to follow the correct [file format](https://github.com/arthurosipyan/JamaScript#excel-file-format)!

 3. Change project
-    - Change the current project
+    - Change the current project being worked on

 ## Excel File Format: